 - Open Your Pool Early.
-The earlier you open and/or kickstart your pool, the less algae growth you’ll see.
-Warm weather makes for an ideal environment for blooming algae, also known as pool water that is tough to clear.
+The earlier you open and/or kickstart your pool, the less algae growth you’ll see, which ends to bloom more in warm weather.

 - Keep equipment working smoothly.
-Equipment that sits dormant for too long can prove to cause issues when called on at the beginning of the season.
-Keep the time that pumps and motors are shut down to a minimum.
+Equipment that sits dormant for too long can prove to cause issues at the beginning of the season.
+Minimize time that pumps and motors are shut down.

-- Schedule Your Opening or Kickstart Service: Pool Scouts has already scheduled over 50 opening services beginning in March.
-Be sure to call your local Pool Scouts to get on the schedule!
-We offer full pool opening service as well as a kickstart opening service for those of you who left your pool open, but need to have water balanced and equipment checked.
+- Schedule Your Opening or Kickstart Service: Be sure to call your local Pool Scouts to get on the schedule!
+We offer full pool opening service as well as a kickstart openings.

 - Prep the beds.
-Remove winter mulch or, if well composted, work into the top layer of the soil.
+Remove older mulch from the winter, or if well composted, work into the top layer of the soil.

-- Give shrubs a haircut.
-Spring it the time to prune bushes and trees prior to buds blooming.
-On flowering bushes, be sure to prune above the buds, you don’t want to cut potential flower blooms!
+- Trim the shrubs.
+Spring is the time to prune, prior to blooming.
+On flowering bushes, be sure to prune above the buds to avoid cutting potential flower blooms!

 - Plant those annuals.
-If you’ve been housing plants or growing veggies indoors in the cold winter months, late spring is the time to bring them out into the sunshine.
+If you’ve been housing plants or growing veggies indoors during winter, late spring is the time to bring them out into the sunshine.

-- Mulch time.
-If you mulch now, you’ll have next-to-no weeding come summer.
+- Apply fresh mulch.
+If you mulch now, you’ll avoid weeding come summer time.

-- Don’t forget the hardscape: Spring is a great time to repair patios and decks or refinish while the weather isn’t too hot.
+- Maintain the hardscape: Now is the time to repair patios and decks or refinish before the weather gets hot.

 As we all grind through these winter months, some lucky enough to get a sneak peek of what’s to come, we encourage you to dream of summer!
 As one famous snowman once said, “I don’t know why, but I’ve always loved the idea of summer and sun and all things hot!”
 He was on to something!